-• Wholesale.
+- Wholesale.
 The wholesale home furnishings segment is involved principally in the design, manufacture, sourcing, sale and distribution of furniture products to a network of Bassett stores (Company-owned and licensee-owned stores retail stores) and independent furniture retailers.
 Our wholesale segment includes our wood and upholstery operations as well as all corporate selling, general and administrative expenses, including those corporate expenses related to both Company- and licensee-owned stores.
-Our wholesale segment also includes our holdings of shortterm investments and retail real estate previously leased as licensee stores.
-The earnings and costs associated with

-• Retail - Company-owned stores.
+Our wholesale segment also includes our holdings of short-term investments and retail real estate previously leased as licensee stores.
+The earnings and costs associated with these assets are included in other loss, net, in our consolidated statements of operations. - Retail Company-owned stores.
 Our retail segment consists of Company-owned stores and includes the revenues, expenses, assets and liabilities and capital expenditures directly related to these stores and the Company-owned distribution network utilized to deliver products to our retail customers.
-The retail segment also includes the
+The retail segment also includes the operations and net assets of Noa Home since the acquisition on September 2, 2022.